Miami Design District: Education

-The Istituto Marangoni opened its first location in the United States in the Miami Design District in 2018.
-The Italian fashion and Design school has famous alumni like Domenico Dolce, Franco Moschino and Paula Cademartori.
+The Italian fashion and design school Istituto Marangoni opened its first school in the United States in the Miami Design District in 2018.
+Istituto Marangoni Miami has famous alumni like Domenico Dolce, Franco Moschino and Paula Cademartori.
 The advisory board in the Americas includes designers like Cademartori and Esteban Cortazar and Design District developer, Craig Robins.

 The private K-8 school Centner Academy is in the district.